 The VPN is hosted on a different server, which could be anywhere in the world depending on what geoblocks (location-based internet blocking) you want to get around.
 This allows you to access the internet as if you were at the location of the VPN server, rather than the location of your device.

 The end result is that the VPN protects anything you send out or receive so that others can’t intercept your own web traffic to lift out information about where you are, what data you’re sending or receiving, or any passwords or other sensitive information you enter.
 What the VPN can do to protect you varies by service however, meaning you won’t be able to expect the same protection across every VPN.

 Looking for a new NBN provider or plan to bolster your new VPN?
 Check out some of the providers and plans available in the table below.
 The table contains affiliate links.

-The following table shows a selection of sponsored unlimited data Standard Plus Evening Speed (NBN 50) plans on Canstar Blue’s database with links to referral partners.
+The following table shows a selection of sponsored unlimited data Standard Plus Evening Speed (NBN 50), and Premium Evening Speed (NBN 100) plans on Canstar Blue’s database with links to referral partners.
 Standard Plus Evening Speed Standard Plus Evening Speed The following table shows a selection of published unlimited Standard Plus Evening Speed (NBN 50) plans on Canstar Blue’s database, listed in order of standard monthly cost (excluding discounts), from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.
 The table below shows a selection of published unlimited Premium Evening Speed (NBN 100) plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

 Go to site